 Now, places like Harvard and Yale are summarizing the science of why mindful eating can be helpful for weight management (1).
 Cecilia Clementi of The Center for Mindful Eating compiled a comprehensive list of references on mindful eating (2) last year, and the science is evolving fast.
 A recent study by the psych department at Bowling Green did a nice exploration of several Mindful Eating measurement scales, exploring how a group of people with obesity’s positive and negative emotions relating to food differed (3).
 This type of study helps people like me provide a better assessment and a better menu of therapeutic options to those I serve.

 Healthy Mindset: What, Why and How to Develop Yours

 Yoga’s East-West Moderation

 What Has Mindful Eating Done for You?

-We want to know!
-What keep you practicing?
+We all want to know!
+What keeps you practicing?
+What’s your biggest challenge?
 Share your tips and reports!

 - Harvard Health Publishing – Harvard Medical School, Mindful eating may help with weight loss; July 6, 2011 https://www.health.harvard.edu/healthbeat/mindful-eating-may-help-with-weight-loss

 - Clementi, Cecilia – The Center for Mindful Eating; Mindful Eating References, Updated March 2017

 - Barnhart WR et al. Mindfulness facets differently relate to self-reported negative and positive emotional eating types in treatment-seeking adults with overweight/obesity.
 Eat Weight Disord.
 2023. doi:10.1007/s40519-023-01578-.9.
 PMID: 37351755.